On Low-rank Trace Regression under General Sampling Distribution: Estimation Method and Corresponding Tail Bounds

-Our theoretical results enjoy a certain notion of algorithm independence.
-To make this point precise, we start by considering the trace-norm penalized least squares loss functions, also stated in a different format in \eqref{eq:convex-opt-version-1},
+Our theoretical results enjoy a certain notion of algorithmic independence.
+To make this point precise, we start by considering the trace-norm penalized least squares loss functions, also stated in a different format in \cref{eq:convex-opt-version-1},

-However, we do not necessarily need to find the global minimum of \eqref{eq:main-loss}.
-Let $\Sset\subseteq\IR^{d_r\times d_c}$ be an arbitrary convex set of matrices with $\bBstar\in\Sset$.
-All of our bounds are stated for any \emph{any} $\bBhat$ that satisfies
+However, we do not necessarily need to find the global minimum of \cref{eq:main-loss}.
+Let $\Sset\subseteq\IR^{d_r\times d_c}$ be an arbitrary convex set of matrices with $\Param\in\Sset$.
+All of our bounds are stated for any $\Estimator$ that satisfies

-While the global minimizer, $\argmin_{\bB\in\Sset:\Nop(\bB)\leq b^*}\Loss(\bB)$, satisfies \eqref{eq:goodness-condition}, we can also achieve this condition by using other loss minimization problems.
-A notable example would be to use the alternating minimization approach which aims to solve
+While the global minimizer, $\Argmin_{\bB\in\Sset:\SpikeNorm(\bB)\leq b^*}\Loss(\bB)$, satisfies \cref{eq:goodness-condition}, we can also achieve \cref{eq:goodness-condition} by using other loss minimization problems.
+A notable example is the \emph{alternating minimization} approach that aims to solve